getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 ### `in-app-exclude`

 {% supported python rust csharp %}
 A list of string prefixes of module names that do not belong to the app, but rather third-party packages.
-Modules considered not to be part of the app will be hidden from stacktraces by default.
+Modules considered not to be part of the app will be hidden from stack traces by default.

 This option can be overridden using `in-app-include`.
 {% endsupported %}